kedro-org/kedro/docs/source/07_extend_kedro/04_plugins.md

 ## Hooks

-You can develop hook implementations and have them automatically registered to the `ProjectContext` when the plugin is installed.
+You can develop hook implementations and have them automatically registered to the project context when the plugin is installed.
 To enable this for your custom plugin, simply add the following entry in your `setup.py`:

 ```python
 setup(